The CIO application is now closed. It will reopen in the spring semester. Please see below for more information.

 - Constitution: The organization should submit a complete, up-to-date constitution that reflects the current practices of the organization.
 It should contain descriptive instructions of the organization’s procedures as pertaining to its mission, membership requirements, officer positions, elections, meetings, finances, advisors (if applicable), and the amendment process.

 - Nonduplication: A proposed organization should not duplicate the purpose of another organization in existence at the University, including inactive organizations.

 - Positive Contributions: A proposed organization should be likely to make positive contributions to the University community, whether socially or academically.

 - Sustainability: The group should show evidence of sustainability over a period of years unless the group’s objectives are short-term in nature.
-This includes a history of meetings and programs attended regularly by at least the required ten members before applying for CIO status.
+This includes at least three meetings and/or programs attended regularly by at least the required ten members before applying for CIO status.
 The organization should present a thorough business plan that outlines fundraising and intended expenditures.
 This is not the first step after you have an idea of an organization you want to form.
 In most cases, students should only apply for CIO status after their organization has been up and running for some time to meet the criteria.
 We generally ask groups that have not yet been meeting regularly with at least ten members to grow their organization and then apply again in a later semester.